-|Hypertensive basal ganglionic hemorrhage
+Hypertensive basal ganglionic hemorrhage

 Hypertensive pontine hemorrage.

 This hemorrhage results from rupture of small, penetrating arteries.
 Hypertensive angiopathy (small vessel disease) stiffens vessel walls and makes them fragile.
 This, in conjunction with increased pressure from within the lumen, causes vascular rupture and hemorrhage.
-Hypertensive hemorrhage is parenchymal and its most frequent sites of are the basal ganglia and thalamus.
+Hypertensive hemorrhage is parenchymal and its most frequent sites are the basal ganglia and thalamus.
 Less commonly, it involves the cerebellum, the pons, and occasionally the subcortical white matter.
 Parenchymal hemorrhage disrupts brain tissue and accumulates rapidly within a few hours until pressure from the hematoma collapses the bleeding vessels.
 The blood clot is surrounded by a zone of compressed ischemic tissue.
 Vascular leakage, in this zone, causes cerebral edema, which increases over a few days.
 Thus, the hemorrhage causes focal neurological deficits and, more important, increased intracranial pressure.
 Improved control of hypertension in the last 20 years has led to a dramatic reduction in the incidence of hypertensive intracerebral hemorrhage.

 Hypertensive encephalopathy (HE) is a syndrome characterized by severe headache, nausea and vomiting, papilledema, visual disturbances, seizures, confusion, and in severe cases coma.
 These clinical findings are seen in the background of severe (malignant) hypertension and are accompanied by retinopathy and nephropathy.
 In adults, HE is usually the culmination of severe chronic hypertension.
 In women with eclampsia and in children with new onset hypertension, it develops rapidly and with lower levels of blood pressure.
 Neuropathological studies of HE, done in the pre-MRI era, reveal fibrinoid necrosis and thrombosis of arterioles and capillaries and microinfarcts and microhemorrhages secondary to the vascular lesions.
 These changes are present thoughout the brain but are more prominent in the brainstem, especially the basis pontis.
 Initially, the vascular lesions were attributed to vasospasm.
 Current thinking favors loss of autoregulation and forcefull overdistention of blood vessels, leading to fluid extravasation and necrosis.

-|Large aneurysm at the cerebello-pontine angle
+Large aneurysm at the cerebello-pontine angle

 Clinical observations have established a familial incidence of IAs.
 A small proportion are inherited as an autosomal dominant trait and are linked to several genes and chromosomal loci, including some that encode collagen and other structural proteins that are found in vessel walls.
 There is an increased risk in first degree relatives of patients with aneurysms.

-Large IAs can cause symptoms by compressing cranial nerves, vessels, and brain tissue but their most feared complication is rupture.
+Large IAs can cause symptoms by compressing cranial nerves, vessels, and brain tissue, but their most feared complication is rupture.
 The vessels bearing the aneurysms are in the subarachnoid space.
 Consequently, their rupture causes subarachnoid hemorrhage (SAH).
 Blood spurts out of the ruptured aneurysm with a force that can tear the soft brain.
 If the stream of blood is directed toward the brain, it may cause intracerebral and intraventricular hemorrhage.
 The larger the aneurysm, the higher is the likelihood of rupture.

 Typically, SAH from a ruptured IA causes a sudden severe headache with relative preservation of consciousness and without focal neurological deficits.
 Approximately one week later, vascular spasm develops, causing additional ischemia.
-Vasospasm affects arteries that are surrounded by subarachnoid blood clots and is triggered by products released form hemolyzed RBCs.
+Vasospasm affects arteries that are surrounded by subarachnoid blood clots and is triggered by products released from hemolyzed RBCs.
 A massive aneurysmal bleed raises intracranial pressure, resulting in arrest of cerebral perfusion, unconsciousness, and HIE.
-Hydrocephalus may develop due to blockage of CSF flow by subarachnoid clots and from meningeal fibrosis, which results from their organization.
+Hydrocephalus may develop due to blockage of CSF flow by subarachnoid clots and from meningeal fibrosis which results from their organization.
 About half of patients with aneurysmal bleeds die in six months, some from the first and most from recurrent bleeds.
 Survivors have serious long-term disabilities and a significant risk of rebleeding.

 Fusiform aneurysms are vascular dilatations due to atherosclerosis.
 They are seen most commonly in the basilar artery and are associated with thrombosis and brainstem infarction and less frequently with rupture and subarachnoid hemorrhage.